 On BBB, 1-2 Senators at odds with their liberal Party had held firm.
 They demanded ongoing added 'compromise' cuts from other 48 Senators.
 Well, it wasn't really compromise they sought - so much as one-sided capitulation: those 2 held all the cards.
 All 50 Senate votes were required for reconciliation so no leeway for alternatives.
-Thus 1 Senator from a coal-state was able to keep moving goal posts, whittling down BBB key ways.
-Biggest change was deleting any/all sticks from reconciliation BBB that would draw-down fossils.
-Originally, BBB had been envisioned as having both essential carrots, and key sticks too.
+Thus 1 Senator from a coal-state was able to keep moving goal posts, whittling down BBB in key ways.
+Biggest change was deleting any/all sticks from a reconciliation BBB that would draw-down fossils.
+Originally, BBB had been envisioned as having both essential carrots, and big, key sticks too.

 Shorn now of restrictions, no sticks to cut coal, oil, or gas, those 3 could instead go on being burned pretty freely under a much-slimmed BBB without utilities having to scale back.
 Gone was \$150 billion in clean energy performance goals & penalties on carbon; removed.
-Bulk of the plan to clean up US emissions were shorn off, a blow.
-Efforts to keep a few sticks, like needing fossils to use 'carbon sequestration' weren't successful: that 1 Senator recognized 'sequestration' was mainly just a marketing fudge.
+Bulk of plans to clean up US emissions were shorn off, a blow.
+Efforts to keep in a few sticks, like needing fossils to use 'carbon sequestration' weren't successful: that 1 Senator recognized 'sequestration' was mainly just a marketing fudge.
 Nowhere was it actually cheaply reducing carbon from coal, oil or gas - so keeping it, wouldn't have actually helped fossils.

 On the other hand, opportunities remained for some progress.
-Much could be done for clean energy like via tax credits; new incentives to grow clean energy faster via carrots alone.
-Still, just 1-2 Senators held back massive legislation.
-That implied if a liberal Party gained 2 Senate seats in future it could be disproportionately impactful ahead.
-But it's Not at all likely; traditionally, President's Party loses seats in midterms.
-Still, it's extremely likely climate emergency isn't going away.
-And public sentiment may change.
-Even a few Senators may one day break from other side of aisle, supporting some climate action.
+Much could still be done \for\ clean energy like via tax credits; new incentives to grow clean energy faster via carrots alone.
+Still, just 1-2 Senators held back far bigger legislation.
+It implied if liberal Party gains 2 Senate seats in future that could be disproportionately impactful ahead.
+But it's Not so likely; traditionally President's Party loses seats in midterms.
+Still, it's extremely likely climate emergencies aren't going away.
+And public sentiment favors action here.
+A few Senators may one day break from other side of aisle, supporting some climate action.
 In other words, the future likely belongs, if only eventually, to acting on climate this decade.
-As wilder weather, and escalating costs of doing nothing, climate inaction - get more bitingly clear.
+As wilder weather, and escalating costs of doing nothing, of climate inaction - get ever-more bitingly clear.

-From one viewpoint, that 1 Senator 'won': they'd kept coal, oil & gas fires burning - but loser perhaps was our climate future.
-Given far stronger action was needed, things may indeed get much worse.
-That 1 Senator saw themself as useful lone moderate, in deeply divided country.
+From one viewpoint, that 1 Senator 'won' as they'd kept coal, oil & gas fires burning - loser perhaps was our climate future.
+Given that far stronger action was needed, things may indeed get much worse.
+That 1 Senator saw themselves as lone moderate in a deeply divided country.
 As a realist, who'd cared for US energy reliability vs. multiplying crises.
 But it may reflect a deep misunderstanding.
-There's no moderate redemption found in the science with pushing off action until later years.
+There's no moderate redemption found in science by pushing off action to later years.
 Not a good 'compromise' here, like usually seen in politics.

-For instance, that 1 Senator had upended a proposed rule based on science that would have tamped down on methane at last - a greenhouse gas (GHG) being released to air like an open sewer.
-Methane is a far more potent GHG, than carbon dioxide/CO2, so might have prevented 168 million metric tons equivalent carbon dioxide.
-That could have been like pulling 36 million gasoline-cars off roads.
-(We refer interchangeably - to 'carbon' - or to 'CO2' - given latter's atomic weight is about 12 atomic mass units (AMU), oxygen is 16 AMU, so mass ratio one CO2 molecule to one carbon atom is roughly 3.67).
-The point here is that just 1 person had killed a major draft methane rule and that big BBB bill.
+For instance, that 1 Senator had watered down a proposed rule based on science that would have tamped down more on methane at last - a greenhouse gas (GHG) being released to air like an open sewer.
+Methane is a far more potent GHG, than carbon dioxide/ $CO_2$ , so it might have prevented 168 million metric tons equivalent carbon dioxide.
+Could have been like pulling 36 million gasoline-cars off roads.
+(We refer interchangeably - to 'carbon' - or to ' $CO_2$ ' - given latter's atomic weight is about 12 atomic mass units (AMU), and oxygen is 16 AMU, so mass ratio one $CO_2$ molecule to one carbon atom is roughly 3.67).
+The point here is just 1 person had killed a major draft methane rule in that big BBB bill.
 Plus, had killed off other draft GHG sticks too that had made scientific sense, and could have been impactful.